 The Post-Graduation Work Permit (PGWP) allows international students who have completed a program at an eligible Canadian learning institution to gain valuable work experience.
-It's an open work permit, which means you don't need a job offer and can work for almost any employer in Canada.
+It's an open work permit, which means a job offer is not required and you can work for almost any employer in Canada.

 With a PGWP, you can work for any employer in any location across Canada, providing immense flexibility to explore job opportunities.
 Our team helps you understand how this freedom can be used to advance your professional and immigration goals.